Games & Quizzes

 /ˈskapyələr/

 relating to shoulder or shoulder blade. short monastic cloak covering shoulders.
-A feather covering the shoulder of a bird.
+Relating to or near the shoulder blade.

 /pəˈziSH(ə)n/